pretix/pretix-docs/docs/guides/event-series.md

 ## Troubleshooting

-#### The button :fa3-calendar: Dates: does not appear in the sidebar on the left
+### The button :fa3-calendar: Dates: does not appear in the sidebar on the left

 If the button :fa3-calendar: Dates: does not appear in the sidebar on the left, there are three possible explanations for this:

  - you have selected the wrong event (a singular event instead of an event series)
  - the event is set up as a singular event instead of an event series
  - you do not have permission to edit dates for this event

+### Date names are not displayed

+If date names are not displayed in your shop's date overview, then that means that all dates names are the same.
+Create an additional date or set of dates with a different name.
+Date names will be displayed in the overview if there are dates with at least two different names.